-One of Britain's leading authors and editors has stated in the establishment newspaper The Telegraph that it is time to apologize to the Irish for the way the British handled the Easter Rising.
+One of Britain's leading authors and editors stated in 2016 in the establishment newspaper The Telegraph that it is time to apologize to the Irish for the way the British handled the Easter Rising.

 “One hundred years ago, the Irish people fought for independence from the British.
 But now bygones are bygones: we have too much in common to quarrel.”

 He stated that “All nations make catastrophic mistakes, and one of Britain’s was in its relations with Ireland and the handling of the Easter Rising a century ago.

 "The extent of the damage can be gauged by the fact that it has only been in the last five years, with the Queen’s visit to Ireland and President Higgins’s reciprocal visit here, that anything approaching normal relations has been achieved.”